alan30408/Edge_Detection_of_CheckerBoard/README.md

 if kernel is not **None**, it will show kernel is using, filter doesn't work.

-if model run successfully, then it will show the output path with output file name.
+if model run successfully, it will show the output path with output file name.

 ## usage example